hydroxide-dev/.github/profile/README.md

 It also keeps services in sync, running automations to handle things like:
  - Ensuring your uploaded SSH keys work across all services
  - Keeping Docker images, system packages, etc. up to date
- - Making sure certain system tools (eg. your neovim config you use for editing files on other machines) exists across services
+ - Making sure certain system tools (eg. your neovim config) exists across services
  - And much more!

+## How do I install?

+...
+You don't.
+Not yet, atleast!
+Hydroxide is still in active development.
+Check back from time to time.